markmoxon/elite-source-code-library/versions/disc/README.md

 make encrypt verify
 ```

-The Python script `crc32.py` does the actual verification, and shows the checksums and file sizes of both sets of files, alongside each other, and with a Match column that flags any discrepancies.
+The Python script `crc32.py` in the `2-build-files` folder does the actual verification, and shows the checksums and file sizes of both sets of files, alongside each other, and with a Match column that flags any discrepancies.
 If you are building an unencrypted set of files then there will be lots of differences, while the encrypted files should mostly match (see the Differences section below for more on this).

-The binaries in the `4-reference-binaries` folder are those extracted from the released version of the game, while those in the `output` folder are produced by the build process.
+The binaries in the `4-reference-binaries` folder are those extracted from the released version of the game, while those in the `3-assembled-output` folder are produced by the build process.
 For example, if you don't make any changes to the code and build the project with `make encrypt verify`, then this is the output of the verification process:

 ```
 [--originals--]  [---output----]